 Person Specification

 To be successful in this role you must be highly organised with great attention to detail to manage a large number of complex tasks with varying deadlines; be numerate and possess excellent sales, influencing, negotiation and communication skills to ensure you represent the Harrison Parrott brand and our leading roster of artists and orchestras at the highest level.
-You will need to be energetic, flexible, focused, responsive and, and an entrepreneurial thinker; educated to at least degree level (or equivalent) with a thorough knowledge and understanding of the classical music business as you must be willing to travel frequently to manage major international touring projects.
+You will need to be energetic, flexible, focused, responsive and an entrepreneurial thinker; educated to at least degree level (or equivalent) with a thorough knowledge and understanding of the classical music business.
+You must be willing to travel frequently to manage major international touring projects.
 Fluency in another language and experience with touring orchestras or other large groups will offer a distinct advantage.